 Have you heard of the term DNS?
-Did you stumble on error messages that told you that the DNS server can’t be reached?
-Do you know what a DNS is and what is its purpose?
-If you don’t know, then you should read this guide.
+Did you stumble upon error messages that told you that the DNS server could not be reached?
+Do you know what a DNS is and what its purpose is?
+If you want to find out, read this guide.
 We explain what DNS is, its role on the internet, and how it works.
 To be thorough, we're also going to go through a bit of its history.
 Let's get started:

 What is DNS (Domain Name System)?